sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

     Y / N if the payment should have the giftaid flag set INCIDENTDATE
-    The date of the incident and call
+    The date of the incident and call INCIDENTCOMPLETEDDATE
+    The date the incident was completed INCIDENTCOMPLETEDTYPE
+    The incident completion disposition INCIDENTRESPONDEDDATE
+    The date the officer responded to the incident INCIDENTFOLLOWUPDATE
+    The date of follow for the incident
 INCIDENTTYPE
     The type for the incident (should correspond to an incident type in your database).
 INCIDENTNOTES
     The call notes for the incident
+DISPATCHACO
+    The animal control officer dispatched to the incident DISPATCHDATE
+    The date the officer was dispatched to the incident
 DISPATCHADDRESS
     The dispatch address for the incident
 DISPATCHCITY